 The MBTI® ENTJ and College

 ENTJs are also energized by both hard work and the opportunity to achieve in a well-defined, structured environment.
 ENTJs most often like to have control and are found to enjoy overseeing events and group projects.
-An individual with this personality type tends to be good at establishing limitations for themselves, however, has been known to not always respect other’s boundaries.
-Some key values of which ENTJs typically find important are competence, efficiency, and effectiveness.
+An individual with this personality type tends to be good at establishing limitations for themselves, however, it has been known not always to respect others’ boundaries.
+Some key values which ENTJs typically find important are competence, efficiency, and effectiveness.

 Learning Styles and Being Studious